top of page

 The government has a guide specifically for this: Change your sole trader business to a company.

-So which is better?
+So Which is Better?

+For many people just getting started, sole trader is better for simplicity.
 For many businesses with bigger profits, higher risk, or stronger growth plans, a company may be better for structure and protection.

 The wrong move is choosing based on one random rule, one tax myth, or what worked for someone else in a completely different situation.